johkoenig/SysAdminToolbox/README.md

 ## Install

 This module is not yet pushed to PSGallery.
-In order to use it, download it or check it out.
+In order to use it, download or clone it.
 Afterwards, open a powershell session, navigate to the folder and run

 ````powershell